wkdgmr/wkdmod/README.md

 - Oil of Hardening: Can now increase item AC to a maximum of 60
 - Oil of Imperviousness: Can now increase item AC to a maximum of 90
 - Oil of Permanence: 10% Chance to make an item Indestructible, will increase item durability slightly on fail only if item durability is 200 or greater.
 If increasing an item above 255 with Permeance it will automatically become Indestructible.
-- Oil of Horadrim (small): +2 minimum/+4 maximum fire/lightning dmg, with a ceiling of 200 minimum fire/lightning damage / Can never exceed maximum fire/lightning damage
+- Oil of the Horadrim (small): +2 minimum/+4 maximum fire/lightning dmg, with a ceiling of 200 minimum fire/lightning damage / Can never exceed maximum fire/lightning damage
-- Oil of Horadrim(large:) +4 minimum/+8 maximum fire/lightning dmg, with a ceiling of 200 maximum fire/lightning damage
+- Oil of the Horadrim (large:) +4 minimum/+8 maximum fire/lightning dmg, with a ceiling of 200 maximum fire/lightning damage

 **Splash damage now does damage to two extra tiles** (so its more like a U instead of a T, the shape of the splash), and can be accessed with the following classes/weapons (and thanks to DevX is applied in both Diablo and Hellfire gamemodes):
 - **Monk:** Staff, 2H Sword